 Hi!
-My name is Keisha Patel and I'm 19 years old.
+My name is Keisha Patel and I'm 21 years old.
 I am originally from Illinois, however, I recently moved to New York to attend New York University.
-I am currently a freshman studying Biochemistry.
+I am currently a junior studying Biochemistry.

-I began tutor 3 years ago back in Illinois.
+I began tutor 5 years ago back in Illinois.
 I worked with Kumon Math and Reading Center.
 I have experience working with students ages 3 to 13 on a variety of math and reading subjects.
 In addition to general subjects such as math and reading, I have experience with standardized testing.
 I have personal experience taking the SSAT, ACT, AP Statistics, as well as SAT subject tests in Math II, Biology and Chemistry.
+Most recently I have been doing a lot of standardized test tutoring, specifically for the SSAT/ISEE, ACT, and SAT.

 I truly believe that every student has the right to learn in the way that works best for them.
 Through my teaching, I try to learn as much as I can about the student's learning style so that I can personalize my teaching to them.
 My goal is for students to get as much as they can out of our time together and achieve all the goals that they set for themselves.